yard

 • fiber_manual_recordFruit crops: Feed pepper plants and tomatoes once at planting and again when they start flowering, then stop heavy nitrogen.

-• fiber_manual_recordUse proven schedules: Follow rates similar to those in vegetable garden fertilizing plans instead of guessing by handfuls.
+• fiber_manual_recordUse proven schedules: Follow rates similar to vegetable garden fertilizing plans instead of guessing by handfuls.

 Overfertilizing salts the soil and burns roots, especially in containers or small raised beds.